 “Autumn...the year's last, loveliest smile."
 John Howard Bryant, American farmer/poet Flowers are setting seed.
 Herbs are setting seed.
 Fat spiders have made wooly nests for their eggs in every crevice.
 Somewhat tattered butterflies have already tucked their next generation under leaves.
 A no-fuss lunch -- basically garden to table.
 It's true.
 All through the garden,… Continue reading Liz’s autumn-garden pesto

 "What's in a name?
 That which we call a rose by any other name would smell as sweet."
 Shakespeare, "Romeo and Juliet" The morning glory we knew.
 The mysterious white-flowered vine, not so much.
 There was a time when we didn't even know there was a vine.
 Our real estate agent, who lived in the… Continue reading Mystery vine

 “Don't judge each day by the harvest you reap but by the seeds that you plant.”
-Robert Louis Stevenson, Scottish writer Were goldfinches not so insanely cute, I wouldn't be nearly so tolerant.
+Robert Louis Stevenson, Scottish writer The goldfinches aren't touching the flowers that are already in seed state, of course.
+They want the fresh stuff!
+Were goldfinches not so insanely cute, I wouldn't be nearly so tolerant.
 They're out there,… Continue reading Going to seed